Guided runbooks

 Standardize the hard parts

-Make progress without boiling the ocean.
+Make progress without rewriting everything.

 Week 1